davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 Only the **release** duration is involved in this representation.
 The envelope gradually returns to 0 during this duration.

-When only one division of an instrument is selected in the tree, the corresponding sound [sample](manual/soundfont-editor/editing-pages/sample-editor.md) is displayed on the background.
+When only one division of an instrument is selected in the tree, the corresponding sound [sample][s-editor] is displayed on the background.
 It is thus possible to better visualize the evolution of the envelope relative to the sample being played.